cket/cgl-docker-lib/rnaseq-cgl-pipeline/README.md

 By default, the pipeline will use all available cores on the machine in which it is run.
 This can be regulated by using the `--cores` argument.

-In the event of failure, or if run with `--no-clean`, The pipeline can be resumed by rerunning the pipeline with the `--resume` argument.
+In the event of failure the pipeline can be resumed by rerunning the pipeline with the `--resume` argument.

+If you would like to inspect the contents of the temp directory, you can specify the `--no-clean` flag.

 ## Genomic tool containers